MCP Server

 ## Official MCP Server

-Mailrith exposes an official remote MCP endpoint for agent runtimes that work better with tools than raw HTTP calls.
-The MCP server maps the public API into named tools that agents can inspect and call.
+Mailrith provides an official remote MCP endpoint for agent runtimes that work better with tools than with raw HTTP calls.
+The MCP server exposes the public API as named tools that agents can inspect and call.

 The remote endpoint is `/mcp` on the API origin.
 It accepts workspace API keys and OAuth access tokens, so workspace scope and permissions behave the same way as the REST API.

-Use the MCP server when an agent platform supports MCP directly.
-Use the REST API or SDKs when you need a conventional backend integration, strict custom retry behavior, or full control over request construction.
+Use the MCP server when the agent platform supports MCP directly.
+Use the REST API or SDKs when you need a standard backend integration, custom retry behavior, or full control over how requests are built.

-1. Choose OAuth for user-connected runtimes such as Claude Desktop, or create a workspace API key for server-side runtimes that can safely store bearer credentials.
+1. Choose OAuth for user-connected runtimes such as Claude Desktop.
+Create a workspace API key only for server-side runtimes that can safely store bearer credentials.

-2. Decide which Mailrith tools you will allow the agent to use.
-Keep this list narrow.
+2. Decide which Mailrith tools the agent is allowed to use.
+Keep the allowed tool list as small as possible.

-3. Configure the agent runtime with `https://api.mailrith.com/mcp`.
-If the runtime supports custom authorization headers, use `Authorization: Bearer <workspace_api_key_or_oauth_token>`.
+3. Configure the agent runtime to use `https://api.mailrith.com/mcp`.
+If the runtime supports custom authorization headers, set `Authorization: Bearer <workspace_api_key_or_oauth_token>`.

-5. Test the workflow with a small prompt and verify the actions in Mailrith.
+5. Test the workflow with a small prompt.
+Then check Mailrith and confirm the agent made only the expected actions.

-6. Add write tools only after the read flow is reliable.
+6. Add write tools only after the read flow works reliably.

 - Preferred transport: Streamable HTTP.